 Our Chosen Charities & Causes

 As always we are seeking local, regional, national and international charity organisations to support.

 Our Chosen Charity for MTM Awards 2019 was Dementia UK.

 Please click on the link below to support Dementia UK.

 Every year we support a cause by creating awareness and propagating the need to support these causes.
 Since the inaugural MTM Awards in 2012, we have supported causes and charities.
 This year with the outbreak of Covid-19 we have been called upon to support the South West Food Bank Appeal, on March 18th supported by Friends of the MTM Awards, a project initiated by our director, Junior Sheikh.

-The idea is to collect essential items and deliver them to food banks, that a bigger demand than usual in the coming weeks/months.
+The idea is to collect essential items and deliver to food banks, who will have a bigger demand than usual during the pandemic.